James Ward's "Other Books"

 21st Century Philosophy uses selected popular texts as a window through which to examine contemporary social and cultural issues.
 James Ward has a master’s degree and a DPhil, both in Philosophy from Sussex University.
 His doctoral thesis was examined in viva and passed unconditionally by David McLellan, Emeritus Professor of Political Theory at the University of Kent and author of many standard texts about Marx in English.
 In 1998, he won joint first prize (along with Martha Nussbaum and Lars Gårding) in a philosophical dialogues competition organised by the Humanities Research Centre at Oxford University and the Royal Dramatic Theatre in Stockholm.
 Its subject was Søren Kierkegaard.
 The dialogue was performed at the Royal Dramatic Theatre, Stockholm, in front of an invited audience, and subsequently published in Comparative Criticism vol. 20 (Cambridge University Press, 1998).

 A New Theory of Justice and Other Essays consists of six essays, each of which attempts to break new ground in philosophy.
 Altogether, it runs to just over 40,000 words – just over half the length of an average novel.
-More details can be found on Amazon.
-Click on the cover if you are interest
+The principal essay is about justice, and argues that we don't need a theory of justice apart from a theory of morality - and that it is the business of philosophers of ethics to provide the latter.
+We do, however, need a theory of how the word 'justice' is used, and that turns out to be a more interesting topic than might be supposed.
+Other essays look at the possibility and nature of animal thought (could they perceive things, and think in ways we can't?), and the question of free-will.
+More details can be found on the relevant page of your favourite online bookstore.
+Click on the cover if you are interested.

 The Latest Noel and Metals of the Future are two volumes of poetry.
 All poems are different, and, as rule, there is not much to be said about collections.
 And even among professional writers, poetry is a minority interest.
 However, it is probably more durable than novel-writing; it likely takes more skill, and it probably says important things that philosophy can't.
 Which is not to say that any of the poems in either of these books is any good.
 In the author's defence, they weren't written for a profit!